-Ms. O’Connor began private practice with a Chicago litigation law firm as an associate in 1983; within four years, she was named a litigation partner and focused extensively on the defense of casualty claims, product liability, professional negligence and civil rights cases in both state and federal courts.
-She commenced her legal career in 1976 working for the Cook County State’s Attorney’s Office where as appellate counsel she argued cases in both the 1st District Appellate and Supreme Court.
+Ms. O’Connor began private practice with a Chicago litigation law firm as an associate; within four years, she was named a litigation partner and focused extensively on the defense of casualty claims, product liability, professional negligence and civil rights cases in both state and federal courts.
+She commenced her legal career working for the Cook County State’s Attorney’s Office where as appellate counsel she argued cases in both the 1st District Appellate and Supreme Court.
 She became one of the first women to rotate through Felony Review, next serving as first chair in a felony courtroom at 26th and California, where she ultimately tried more than 30 felony cases to jury verdict.

 Ms. O’Connor has successfully litigated cases in both federal and state courts.
 In addition to her trial experience in the criminal courts, she has tried almost 30 jury trials to verdict in Cook and the collar counties most to victory, in her distinguished career.
 Her work ethos is based on attention to detail and critical thinking in shaping her strategies and cross examinations.
 She finds there is no substitute for hard work and preparation.
 Her practice is built on a base of loyal and confident health care specialists and facilities.
 She has mentored many young lawyers to successful careers in the field of litigation and is proud to pay it forward while practicing law from the platform of a female and minority owned law firm.